spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/apptainer.rst

         apptainer shell --overlay sct_deepseg_models.img sct.sif

 Model download should complete successfully and persist in the overlay image.
-You can thus reuse it with future ``apptainer`` commands or ``shell`` sessions to avoid having to redownload models each time !
+You can thus reuse it with future ``apptainer`` commands to avoid having to redownload models each time !

 SCT versions before 7.4
 ^^^^^^^^^^^^^^^^^^^^^^^